-The Adapted Vehicles segment converts and adapts minivans through the Van-Action and Freedom Motors subsidiaries located in Montreal (Quebec) and Brampton (Ontario).
-They offer models with rear entry, side entry or dual entry for people with mobility challenges.
-Via a ramp and a lowered floor, they make vans accessible in wheelchairs, for personal use or commercial use (taxis).
+Through its Adapted Vehicles segment, the Corporation converts and adapts minivans to facilitate the transport of mobility challenged people via its Van-Action, Laval, Quebec and Freedom Motors, Brampton, Ontario subsidiaries.
+Its new Silver Cross Automotive subsidiary, which in May 2016 acquired the assets of Shoppers Home Health Care (the automotive division of Shoppers Drug Mart), distributes converted vehicles in the Ontario, Alberta and British Columbia retail markets.
+The product line-up includes models with rear entry, side entry and dual entry.
+By adding a ramp and lowering the floor, minivans become accessible to people in wheelchairs.
+They can be used for personal or commercial purposes.
 Van-Action also adapts vehicles by installing lifting platforms, motorized winches, various manual controls and other accessories that aid people with reduced mobility in their driving.

-This segment generated revenues of some \$13 million in 2014, representing 16% of the total revenues of the Corporation.
+This segment generated \$23 million in revenue in 2016 (2015: \$13 million), representing 20% of total revenue of the Corporation (2015: 13%).